 I’ll never forget the night “He” broke up with me.
 Though it happened more than a year ago, the intensity of that experience remains seared upon my memory even now.
-It was few months to service year.
+It was a few months before the national youth service year.
 I was happy and thriving—with plenty of friends and a good-looking, spiritual fiancé who seemed to adore me.

 Life was fun and fulfilling.
 And then, within the space of a five-minute phone conversation, my world came crashing down around me.
 “I think we should break up,” He told me, with a matter of cold fact which dug into me like a knife.
 My trembling fingers tightened around the phone, and I choked back the sob that threatened to explode from my tightening lungs.